John Tosh

-John A. Tosh is a British historian and Professor Emeritus of History at Roehampton University.
+John A. Tosh (birth 1945) is a British historian, historiographer and academic.
+He is Professor Emeritus of History at Roehampton University.

+Academic career

 He gained his BA at the University of Oxford and his MA at the University of Cambridge.
 He was awarded his PhD by the University of London in 1973; his thesis topic being "Political Authority among the Langi of Northern Uganda, circa 1800–1939".
 He is a Fellow of the Royal Historical Society.
 In 1987–88, he held a visiting appointment at the University of California, Davis.
 At Roehampton University, he teaches History, specifically "Reading and Writing History".
 He served as Vice-President of the Royal Historical Society from 1999 to 2002.
 He has also published several works on the history of masculinity in nineteenth-century Britain.
 He is currently preparing a critical analysis of the social applications of historical perspective in contemporary Britain.

 Tosh's claim to originality and notability rests largely on his work as a historian and historiographer.
 Since the turn of the millennium, he has taken a leading role as a public historian in developing the history of masculinity and ensuring it has become an important dimension of social and cultural history.
 He has shown how domesticity, previously regarded as an aspect of women's history, also conditioned and influenced the lives of men and society.
 As a historiographer, he has updated the way we look at the study of history and how we construct our knowledge of the past, as well as providing insight into the works of other historians and their impact on the study of the subject.

+Personal life

 He is the father of philosopher Nick Tosh.